jenkinsci/jira-trigger-plugin/README.md

 #### Changelog trigger
 ![Changelog Trigger Configuration](docs/jira-changelog-trigger-configuration_50.png?raw=true "Changelog Trigger Configuration")

+## Environment variables

+JIRA Trigger Plugin sets environment variables you can use during the build:

+- `JIRA_ISSUE_KEY` - The JIRA issue key that triggers the build

 ## Troubleshooting
 Enable Jenkins logging for package: com.ceilfors.jenkins.plugins.jiratrigger.
 If nothing comes out in the log as you